 Installing clay roofing tiles will cost you around Sh600 per sq m and concrete roofing tiles will cost you the most – around Sh800 per sq m.
 Concrete tiles are, however, cheaper than slate stone tiles at Sh1,500 per sq m, wooden tiles at Sh1,800 per sq m, and stone coated steel tiles at Sh2,000 per sq m.

 Roofing shingles, which are made of asphalt – a by-product of oil refinery, are fast gaining popularity in Kenya thanks to their relatively moderate pricing and visual attractiveness.
 They cost Sh2,000 per sq m excluding the cost of timber roof trusses.

 Copper felt tiles and transparent insulated roofs are some of the most expensive roofing materials in the country, with the latter going for Sh5,000 per sq m.
 Due to the high installation cost, these materials are mainly used for small portions of the roof such as fanlight areas.

-When budgeting for your roof, your should consider not only the upfront cost of materials and labour but also the entire life-cycle cost.
-For example, an asphalt shingle roof can last 15 years, but a quality slate roof can last for 85 years.
+When budgeting for your roof, you should consider not only the upfront cost of materials and labour but also the entire life-cycle cost.
+For example, a shingle roof can last 15 years, but a quality slate roof can last for 85 years.
 This clearly shows that the cheapest roofing product may not save you money in the long run.
 It therefore makes sense to pay the extra upfront cost.

-When factoring durability and longevity of roofing materials, have a clear understanding of the terms and conditions of the manufacturer’s warranty.
-It is recommendable to buy materials from reputable manufacturers who will be there should a warranty need arise many years later.
+When factoring durability of materials, have a clear understanding of the terms and conditions of the manufacturer’s warranty.
+It is recommendable to buy commodities from reputable manufacturers who will be there should a warranty need arise many years later.